New Student Academic Resources

 Additional Notes

-- 3+2 major: MATH032 (or 32H).
-There may be additional math requirements for admission into certain programs at Engineering Partner Schools.
+• 3+2 major: MATH032 (or 32H).
+There are additional math requirements for admission to Engineering Partner Schools, please see catalog or discuss with 3+2 program coordinator.

-- Computer Science major (application process through HMC): MATH032 (or 32H) by end of sophomore fall, MATH 055 and MATH 060 (or 60C) by end of sophomore spring semester.
+• Computer Science major (application process through HMC): MATH032 (or 32H) by end of sophomore fall, MATH055 and MATH060 (or 60C) by end of sophomore spring semester.
+Computer science majors cannot take CSCI040 through CMC and must take CSCI005 through HMC.

 Transfer Credit and First-Year Students